geocoder-php/GeocoderServiceProvider/index.markdown

 $app->register(new GeocoderServiceProvider());
 ```

+**N.B.:** be careful to register this provider __after__ the
+`WebProfilerServiceProvider` if you want Geocoder to be integrated in it.

-Then, use it in your controllers:
+Then use it in your controllers:

 ```php
 <?php